Khvalynsk culture

 The Khvalynsk culture (Note: /xvɑːˈlɪnsk, kvɑː-/; Хвалынская культура, /ru/) is a Middle Copper Age Eneolithic culture (c.
-4,900 – 3,500 BC) of the middle Volga region.
+4900 – 3500 BCE) of the middle Volga region.
 It takes its name from Khvalynsk in Saratov Oblast.
 It was preceded by the Early Eneolithic Samara culture.

 Dating

-A number of calibrated C-14 readings obtained from material in the graves of the type site date the culture certainly to the approximate window, 5,000–4,500 BCE.
+A number of calibrated radiocarbon dating readings, which were obtained from material in the graves of the type site, date the culture to approximately 5000–4500 BCE.
 This material is from Khvalynsk I, or Early Khvalynsk.
 Khvalynsk II, or Late Khvalynsk, is Late Eneolithic.
 Asko Parpola regards Khvalynsk culture to be c.
-5,000 to 3,800 BCE.
+5000 to 3800 BCE.

-Nina Morgunova regards Khvalynsk I as Early Eneolithic, contemporary with the second stage of Samara culture called Ivanovka and Toksky stage, which pottery was influenced by Khvalynsk culture, as calibrated period of this second stage of Samara culture is 4,850–3,640 BCE.
-Marija Gimbutas, however, believed Samara was earlier and placed Khvalynsk I in the Developed Eneolithic.
+Nina Morgunova regards Khvalynsk I as Early Eneolithic, contemporary with the second stage of Samara culture called Ivanovka and Toksky stage, which pottery was influenced by Khvalynsk culture, as calibrated period of this second stage of Samara culture is 4850–3640 BCE.
+Marija Gimbutas believed Samara was earlier, and placed Khvalynsk I in the Developed Eneolithic.

 Not enough Samara culture dates and sites exist to settle the question.
 After c.
-4,500 BCE, Khvalynsk culture united the lower and middle Volga sites keeping domesticated sheep, goats, cattle, and maybe horses.
+4500 BCE, Khvalynsk culture united the lower and middle Volga sites keeping domesticated sheep, goats, cattle, and maybe horses.